ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 .. option:: --distribution <distribution>

-   Specifies what distribution to use on the created nodes.
+   Specifies the distribution on which to run the installation test.

-.. option:: --provider <provider>

-   Specifies what provider to use to create the nodes.

 .. option:: --flocker-version <version>